At Rush Tax Resolution, our skilled team can help provide tax relief for all avenues of IRS issues.

 Reduce Your IRS Debt

 It’s easier said than done!
-But if you play your cards right, meet the right prerequisites, and work with us, we can help you navigate through the IRS’ requirements for an offer in compromise, and potentially turn a massive tax debt into a manageable and realistic tax liability.
+But if you play your cards right, meet the right prerequisites, and work with us, we can help you navigate through the IRS’ requirements for an offer in compromise, get tax debt relief and potentially turn a massive tax debt into a manageable and realistic tax liability.

 To figure out whether you’re eligible for an Offer in Compromise, the IRS will require a comprehensive suite of financial and personal information.
 This information will be used to calculate your Reasonable Collection Potential (RCP), or the amount of money the IRS can roughly expect you to pay.